bill bennett

 The bridge across the chasm might be technical, it might be channel organisation, support infrastructure, political matters such as establishing a standard or it might just come down to old-fashioned marketing.

-If you want to improve your winner picking skills, put everything else in the background and focus on the product, service or technology’s ability to cross the chasm between visionary and pragmatic customers.
+If you want to improve your winner picking skills, focus on the product, service or technology’s ability to cross the chasm between visionary and pragmatic customers.

 Standards are a further good indicator of likely success.
 However you need to read the signs correctly.
 Many so-called standards are anything but open.
 And widely accepted standards aren’t always the ones which prevail, especially in the face of market dominating companies like Intel or Microsoft.
 The standards used in a particular product or technology are not always fixed.
 For example, a non-standard communications protocol can be changed with a software upgrade.